 While CRISPR Therapeutics favors Cas9, Editas Medicine favors a version of Cas12.
 If you are technically minded and want to learn more about the difference between the 2 CRISPR systems, I recommend reading this scientific publication and this article.

 The company was founded in 2013 under the name Inception Genomics and went public in 2016.

-One of the founders of CRISPR Therapeutics is Emmanuel Charpentier, the discoverer of CRISPR-Cas9 and the Nobel prize of Chemistry in 2020 for that discovery.
-So it is safe to assume that the company has a crack team when it comes to the scientific side of CRISPR-based gene editing.
+One of the founders of CRISPR Therapeutics is Emmanuel Charpentier, the discoverer of CRISPR-Cas9 and the Nobel Prize of Chemistry in 2020 for that discovery.
+So, it is safe to assume that the company has a crack team regarding the scientific side of CRISPR-based gene editing.

 Editas Medicine's Technology

 Editas Medicine was founded in 2013 and went public in 2016.
 It initially started working with Cas9 but is now focused on a proprietary version of Cas12 that they engineered: AsCas12a.

 We have covered in detail the unique capacities of Cas-12a in a dedicated article.
 To resume it shortly:

 - Hard-to-solve problems with Cas9 could be workable with Cas12a

 - It results in higher chances of gene editing happening than with Cas9.